Byron Pringle: 2021

 The Chiefs placed a restricted free agent tender on Pringle on March 17, 2021.
 He signed his tender on April 29.
 Pringle served as a rotational wide receiver and kick returner for the Chiefs, totaling 42 receptions for 568 yards and five touchdowns during the 2021 regular season.

 In the Wild Card Round against the Pittsburgh Steelers, Pringle had five receptions for 37 yards and two touchdowns in the 42–21 victory.
 In the Divisional Round against the Buffalo Bills, he had five receptions for 29 yards and a touchdown in the 42–36 overtime victory.

 Chicago Bears

 Pringle signed a one-year contract with the Chicago Bears on March 20, 2022.
 He was placed on injured reserve on September 27, 2022.
 He was activated on November 12 and played the rest of the season.

-Legal issues
+He had ten receptions for 135 yards and two touchdowns in the 2022 season.

+Washington Commanders

+On July 25, 2023, Pringle signed a one–year contract with the Washington Commanders.
+He had 14 receptions for 161 yards in the 2023 season.
+He re-signed with the team on July 31, 2024, and was released on September 6, 2024.

+Personal life

-On April 23, 2022, Pringle was arrested for reckless driving and driving on a suspended license.
+In April 2022, Pringle was arrested for reckless driving and driving on a suspended license.